 - Praise them as they follow your lure onto the boat and give them the treat.
 Then practice going the opposite way, off of the boat and onto the dock (or ground).

-- Some dogs start off confident and simply need a treat or toy tossed into the boat or back onto the dock to encourage them to move from once place to another.
-However, it's safest to first show them a few times the correct way on and off so they don't jump awkwardly in their excitement for the treat and injure themselves by slipping or falling between the boat and dock.
+- Some dogs start off confident and simply need a treat or toy tossed into the boat or back onto the dock to encourage them to move from one place to another.
+However, it's safest to first show them a few times the correct way on and off so they don't jump awkwardly in their excitement for the treat.
+They may injure themselves by slipping or falling between the boat and dock.

 - As your dog becomes more and more comfortable moving onto the boat, start to add in a verbal cue that tells them it's time to load up.
 "All aboard!"
 Say your verbal cue as they get on and off the boat.
 With continued practice, your dog will start responding to the verbal cue without your hand lure being needed first.
 If you do say the verbal cue and they don't respond, simply make the behavior happen with the lure instead of repeating the cue.